Pat Cash: Post-retirement

 Since his retirement from the tour in 1997, Cash has resided mainly in London.
 He is the host of CNN's tennis-focused magazine show Open Court, and has also worked as a TV co-commentator, primarily for the BBC.
 Cash continues to be a draw card on both the ATP and Champions Cup legends tours.
 He won the Hall of Fame event in Newport Rhode Island in 2008 and 2009.
-He has coached top players including Greg Rusedski and Mark Philippoussis.
+He has coached top players including Greg Rusedski, CoCo Vandeweghe and Mark Philippoussis.

 Cash opened a tennis academy on the Gold Coast of Australia and is also opening academies in Ko Samui, Thailand and in the Caribbean St Vincent, St Lucia and Dominican Republic.

 Cash was inducted into the Sport Australia Hall of Fame in 2005.

 Cash won the over-45s Wimbledon doubles title with fellow Australian Mark Woodforde in 2010, 2011, 2012 and 2013.
 In November 2014, he played in the inaugural Champions Tennis League in India.

 In 2022, Cash appeared on the third British series of The Masked Singer masked as "Bagpipes".
 He was fourth to be unmasked.

 Personal life

 In his early twenties, Cash had two children with his then-girlfriend, Norwegian model Anne-Britt Kristiansen.
 They have a son and a daughter.
 From 1990 through 2002 Cash was married to Brazilian Emily Bendit.
 They have twin boys.
-In 2010, Cash became a grandfather at age 44 when his daughter gave birth to a daughter.
+In 2010, Cash became a grandfather at age 45 when his daughter gave birth to a daughter.

 Cash was criticised for stating in an August 2021 interview with The Conservative Woman, broadcast online, that he had been taking Ivermectin for more than 15 months, claiming that "I'm living proof that I have been in the worst areas everywhere around the world and I haven't come close to getting COVID", despite the lack of evidence for the safety or efficacy of the drug for such measures.
+Cash and former American surfer Kelly Slater were labelled "cookers" (conspiracy theorists) after they exchanged views on Twitter about the concept of the 15-minute city in February 2023.